 Alberto Ciccia, PhD, Genetics & Development, received $1,789,123 over five years from the National Cancer Institute for “Replication Fork Remodeling and Genomic Stability.”

-Piero Dalerba, MD, Herbert Irving Comprehensive Cancer Center, received $300,000 over one year from the Damon Runyon Cancer Research Foundation for “Using Single-Cell Genomics to Resolve the Molecular Identity of Cancer Stem Cells and Guide their Pharmacological Eradication.”
+Piero Dalerba, MD, Herbert Irving Comprehensive Cancer Center, received $300,000 over two years from the Damon Runyon Cancer Research Foundation for “Using Single-Cell Genomics to Resolve the Molecular Identity of Cancer Stem Cells and Guide their Pharmacological Eradication.”

 Aniruddha Das, PhD, Neuroscience, received $1,929,924 over four years from the National Eye Institute for “Endogenous Neural Activity: Neurophysiology, Optical Imaging, fMRI, and Behavior.”

 Donald Edmondson, PhD, Center for Behavioral Cardiovascular Health, received $3,017,339 over three years from the National Heart, Lung, and Blood Institute for “Testing Biopsychosocial Mechanisms of the Posthospital Syndrome Model of Early Rehospitalization in Acute Coronary Syndrome Patients.”

 Wei Gu, PhD, Institute for Cancer Genetics, received $1,830,000 over five years from the National Cancer Institute for “Regulation of SLC7A11 by p53 in Cancer Metabolism.”